Point-set models for homotopy coherent coalgebras: Introduction

 \subsection{Acknowledgements}

 We wish to warmly thank Grégory Ginot for several discussions that led to this paper, and in particular for suggesting the proof of Proposition \ref{prop: isofibration}.
 The first author also wishes to thank Geoffroy Horel, Brice Le Grignou and Damien Lejay for discussions about these and related topics.
+Finally, we wish to thank Brice Le Grignou for pointing out a mistake in the Lemma 3.9 of the earlier version, see Remark 3.9.